Tuesday, September 29, 2020

 Baseball is Hard

 Amed Rosario is having a tough year, although it might be helpful to remember that this "year" is only a couple of months.
 Still, it's been quite a struggle for the young shortstop.
 He was considered part of the Mets core coming into the season after finishing really strong last year, and now he finds himself at the wrong end of a platoon with a younger shortstop who probably would have started the season in Triple-A if not for COVID.
-He enjoyed a fine offensive game last night, but wound up getting picked off first to end the game.
-Afterwards he admitted that he wasn't even looking to steal.
+He enjoyed a fine offensive game last night but wound up getting picked off first to end the game.
+Afterward, he admitted that he wasn't even looking to steal.

 Saturday, September 12, 2020